OpenWIS/openwis-documentation/_minutes/2017-03-20-OpenWIS-Technical-Committee.md

         23. BR - ECMWF are doing the Climate Change and Atmospheric Monitoring.
 We redistribute the work tenders.
         24. [Copernicus](http://www.eumetsat.int/website/home/AboutUs/InternationalCooperation/Copernicus/index.html)
         25. SD - At KMA we are not planning any OpenWIS activities this year, but we have another Harness project.
 We don't know what data is going out of OpenWIS, or how much, so we are deploying monitoring.
         26. RGb - At MFI we are developing the Assisi solution.
-WE are using OpenWIS as a module to deliver data to end users.
+We are using OpenWIS as a module to deliver data to end users.
 We have a dedicated Harness for long-range forecasts etc. We have one data centre for Climate and one for Satellite and Radar imagery.
 We have plugged these into WIS.
         27. MV - At FMI we have nothing planned that is directly related to WIS.
 We are mainly working on our open data portal, based on OGC services and our Smartmet server.
 We want Smartmet to be our backend for OpenWIS.
-        28. MV - We are also working on Copernicus, where we use Smartmet server and GeoNetork already.
+        28. MV - We are also working on Copernicus, where we use Smartmet server and GeoNetwork already.
 We could perhaps use OpenWIS.
         29. SO - Kari and I discussed a couple of aspects with Fred Branski and Bill Bolhofer:
             1. How important is it to show linkage to other WMO programmes?
             2. How important is the use of emerging data formats such as JSON and GeoJSON?